alephium/docs/docs/ralph/built-in-functions.md

 fn callerContractId!() -> (ByteVec)
 ```

-Returns the contract id of the caller.
+Returns the contract id of the immediate caller, which could be the current contract in case of recursive calls.

-> @returns *the contract id of the caller*
+> @returns *the contract id of the immediate caller, which could be the current contract in case of recursive calls*

 ---